 Are you interested in starting or joining a recreational or competitive sports club on campus?

-Many Sports clubs are managed by MRU Recreation.
-For more information on these clubs, visit the MRU Recreation Clubs website here.
+Many Sports clubs are managed by MRU Cougar Athletics and Recreation (CAR).
+For more information on these clubs, visit the MRU CAR Clubs website here.

 Your Friendly Neighborhood Clubs Coordinator